zluudg/edm/README.md

     	output format when writing to a file ('json' or 'fstrm') (default "json") -input-unix string
-    	create unix socket for reading dnstap (default "/var/lib/unbound/dnstap.sock") -output-filename string
+    	create unix socket for reading dnstap (default "/var/lib/unbound/dnstap.sock") -output-file string
-    	the filename to write dnstap streams to ('-' means stdout) -output-tcp string
+    	the file to write dnstap streams to ('-' means stdout) -output-tcp string
     	the target and port to write dnstap streams to, e.g. '127.0.0.1:5555' -simple-random-sampling-n int